About Making a Gift/Pledge

 Q. Since this is a 3-year pledge campaign, when is it appropriate for me to make my first pledge payment?
 The campaign, now officially underway, will extend through the years 2019, 2020 and 2021.
 You are encouraged to begin the payment schedule you selected on your pledge card at a time convenient to you.

 Q. Will there be an opportunity to dedicate a room in the new Heritage Hall in memory or in honor of a loved one?
 Yes.
 Altogether, there will be eighteen venues available for such a distinction, including the Rotunda, East Lobby, Youth Center, Youth Center Alcove, Nursery, and a number of classrooms and meeting venues.
 The capital campaign committee is drafting appropriate language for each room and will have suggestions to offer in consultation with you.
 If you would like to discuss all memorial opportunities and perhaps reserve a specific location to commemorate your gift, please contact Roy Mitchell at 571-435-7191 or Roland McElroy at 703-237-0358.

 About the Project

-The covered portico would create the loss of 4 to 8 additional spaces for a “drive aisle.”
+The covered portico would create the loss of four to eight additional spaces for a “drive aisle.”
 The only way to recover those spaces would be to raze the manse (est: $150,000), which may or may not provide the needed spaces.
 That would also force the closing of the Pastoral Counseling Center.

 Our architect has studied the issue and believes county regulations for emergency vehicle clearance would make such a canopy cover so large and unattractive—and expensive ($250,000)—that it would subtract from the goal of creating a welcoming, and distinctively new entrance.
 Further, a fourteen foot canopy, as required by the county, would contribute to an “institutional” appearance.
 The committee concluded that the proposed entrance is a better alternative and offers a functional, curb-side drop off less than ten feet from curb to door.